 Canned Heat

 When the electricity goes out, it’s important to have alternative indoor cooking fuels ready to go.
 Canned heat fits the bill very nicely.
 It has proven to be a very popular fuel source for emergency prep because they are easy to store and easy to use.
-These cans are filled with flammable hydrocarbon-jellied alcohol that burns slowly and directly from the can itself.
+These cans are filled with denatured, gelled alcohol that burns slowly and directly from the can itself.
 It’s basically a disposable version of the alcohol burner.
 It does not cook as fast but it's still worth utilizing.

 How to use canned heat